fauna/faunadb-csharp/README.md

 ### Exceptions handling

-Since 5.0.0 release, we introduced children classes for base FaunaException class, for example:
+With the 5.0.0 release, child classes of the base FaunaException class now exist.
+For example:
 ```
 public class AuthenticationFailedException : FaunaException
 {